Site icon Angie's Diary

 Working Alone

 Then there’s the problem with my job.
 I’m a freelance writer, and I work alone at a big desk at home.
-There are many days when I don’t utter a single word to anyone but my husband.
-You can’t buy the answer to this kind of desperate neediness to be central in another’s world.
+Many days, I don’t utter a single word to anyone but my husband.
+You can’t buy the answer to this desperate neediness to be central in another’s world.
+One can’t help thinking: Is Something Missing?

 Social Rejection

 Even at night, those like me have chaotic sleep along with nightmares, with more micro-awakenings during the night.
 They also suffer increased negativity, depressive thinking, heightened sensitivity to social threats, and trouble with impulse control.
-Our minds continue to be vigilant for social rejection, or threats of any kind even as we slept.
+Even as we sleep, our minds continue to be vigilant for social rejection or threats.
 As a result, we tend to get drowsy during the day and miss new chances for social interaction.

-Life is too short to waste any amount of time wondering what other people think about you.
+Life is too short to waste time wondering what others think about you.
 It is, in fact, true that toxic people want you to hate yourselves.
 “Poor Me,” Such futile words.
-We may not say them but we’ve all felt them.
-Every second that we spend doubting our own self-worth, we are chipping away at our own potential and wellness.
-We all are unique in body, thought, and heart, and we are special, living in the moment, as was planned.
+We may not say them, but we’ve all felt them.

-We must guard against feeling overwhelmed or not good enough when comparing ourselves to others.
-The biggest struggle in our life is the struggle to know, embrace, and accept ourselves with all our quirks, faults, and imperfections.
+When comparing ourselves to others, we must guard against feeling overwhelmed or not good enough.
+The biggest struggle in our lives is knowing, embracing, and accepting ourselves with all our quirks, faults, and imperfections.

 Try some exercises to relieve yourself from negativity:

 Nothing is more important than a healthy sense of self-esteem.
 This prevents you from beating yourself up or dragging yourself down over past mistakes or temporary setbacks.
 This takes courage and practice.
-With all our faults and imperfections, the biggest struggle in life is to know, embrace, and accept ourselves.
+With all our faults and imperfections, our biggest struggle is knowing, embracing, and accepting ourselves.

 I wrote this poem in one of my down periods: